Genc/spring-boot-boilerplate/README.md

 ## Run the Application

+First you need to make sure that the database is up.
+If you're using Docker, you can use ```docker compose up -d``` command.

 Navigate to the root of the project.
 For building the project using command line, run below command :

 ``` mvn clean install```